top of page

 "This dog just needs more exercise."

-There is a common misconception that if we give a dog lots of exercise, the dog will "fine."
+There is a common misconception that if we give a dog lots of exercise, the dog will be "fine."

 It is true that exercise is important, and l love to walk and play and work with my dogs; but tiring a dog in and of itself will not solve most behavioural issues.